7.5. Widgets

 umbrella.

 This is the only widget chapter in the guide.
-It starts with the semantic boundary for widgets, then gives small examples, then maps the widget families to the objects they inspect.
+It starts with the semantic boundary for widgets, then gives compact examples, then maps the widget families to the objects they inspect.

 7.5.1.
 What Widgets Are For